TomOConnor95/flutter-articles/flutter-ui-knob-article.md

 </div>

 - _Composing_ together other widgets (left).
 This is the easiest option, used here.
-- Using the CustomPaint widget (right) to paint the widget at a low level out of lines, circles, arcs etc. This is the most powerful option and will be covered in a future tutorial.
+- Using the `CustomPaint` widget (right) to paint the widget at a low level out of lines, circles, arcs etc. This is the most powerful option and will be covered in a future tutorial.

 We will make the knob out of a circle and an arrow icon.
+Circles can be easy made by wrapping a `ClipOval` widget around a `Container`.
 This can be customised much more and you can use whatever widget or design you want, but we'll keep it simple for now.

 ```
 ClipOval(